- 1. Climate, Weather, and Trees

 Time required: 150 minutes

 Tools and Technology needed: Java-enabled Internet browser, Adobe Reader, Flash Player, Lab Materials, PowerPoint.

 for full details.

 - 7. Future of the Forest: Climate Patterns and Life

 - Students return to the issue of the change in maple syrup production.
 Using their knowledge of the relationship between climate patterns and biomes, they predict how climate change will alter the maple syrup industry and use modeled temperature and precipitation data to select an ideal habitat range for sugar maple trees.
 Students then examine other plant suitability maps and explore how climate change is impacting all plant life and what that change means for ecosystems.
 Students conclude the module by selecting suitable trees for their home region.

-Tools needed: Internet browser, Adobe Reader, Flash Player.
+Tools and Technology needed: Internet browser, Adobe Reader, Flash Player.